 How to Make Vanilla Fudge

-Combine evaporated milk, condensed milk, brown sugar, and water in a large saucepan and mix together until all the sugar has melted.
-Then place the saucepan on medium heat and bring to a slow boil.
+Combine the evaporated milk, condensed milk, brown sugar, and water in a large saucepan and mix until all the sugar dissolves.
+Then add the saucepan to medium heat and bring to a boil.
 Do not stir before the mixture boils.

-When I first started making this vanilla fudge recipe, I would stir it constantly but over time I learned that at the right temperature I only needed to stir it occasionally.
-If you have a really deep pot, you can keep it on medium heat, but if using a shallow pot if the temperature is too high it will boil over.
+Continue to boil until it the mixture thickens, stirring occasionally to prevent boiling.
+When I first started making this vanilla fudge recipe, I would stir it constantly from the beginning, but over time I learned that at the right temperature I only needed to stir it occasionally.

 Final Steps in Fudge Making